meteor/meteor/content/collections.md

 The implication of the above is that we need to create more collections to contain sub-documents.
 In the case of the Todos application, we need both a `Lists` collection and a `Todos` collection to contain each list's todo items.
 Consequently we need to do more things that you'd typically associate with a SQL database, like using foreign keys (`todo.listId`) to associate one document with another.

-In Meteor, it's often less of a problem doing this than it would be in a typical Mongo application, as we tend to publish overlapping sets of documents anyway (we might need one set of users to render one screen of our app, and an intersecting set for another), which may stay on the client as we move around the application.
+In Meteor, it's often less of a problem doing this than it would be in a typical MongoDB application, as we tend to publish overlapping sets of documents anyway (we might need one set of users to render one screen of our app, and an intersecting set for another), which may stay on the client as we move around the application.
 So in that scenario there is an advantage to separating the subdocuments from the parent.

-However, given that Mongo doesn't support queries over multiple collections ("joins"), we typically end up having to denormalize some data back onto the parent collection.
+However, given that MongoDB doesn't support queries over multiple collections ("joins"), we typically end up having to denormalize some data back onto the parent collection.
 Denormalization is the practice of storing the same piece of information in the database multiple times (as opposed to a non-redundant "normal" form).
-Mongo is a database where denormalizing is encouraged, and thus optimized for this practice.
+MongoDB is a database where denormalizing is encouraged, and thus optimized for this practice.

 In the case of the Todos application, as we want to display the number of unfinished todos next to each list, we need to denormalize `list.incompleteTodoCount`.
 This is an inconvience but typically reasonably easy to do (see the "Forms and Methods" article for a discussion of patterns to do this).